perwin/imfit/unit_tests/README.md

 ## unit_tests Directory

 This directory contains code for unit tests for (some of) Imfit's various functions and classes.

-(The shell script run\_unit\_tests.sh in the top-level directory will compile and execute all the unit tests.)
+The shell script run\_unit\_tests.sh in the top-level directory will compile and execute all the tests.

 To run these tests, you will need to install the [CxxTest](http://cxxtest.com) unit-test framework.